 When payers first decide to get into the business of primary care delivery, they’re faced with a big question.
 Will they build the care delivery system from scratch, or will they buy it by working with an experienced partner?

 The right answer isn’t always obvious, as each choice comes with its own challenges.
 In deciding the correct approach, payers must appraise their own capabilities, as well as the speed at which they wish to launch a primary care solution to their members.
 The following four questions should be important considerations in this process.

 1. Do we have the infrastructure needed to build and operate a primary care system?

+Building an integrated primary care model isn’t for the faint of heart.
+It’s a significant undertaking that strains even the most sophisticated organizations.
 In many cases, it requires building completely new capabilities that do not exist within your organization.
-We recommend creating a detailed plan that outlines the people, resources, and processes that will be required to both build and then operate the primary care solution.
+Vera Whole Health recommends creating a detailed plan that outlines the people, resources, and processes that will be required to both build and then operate the primary care solution.
 Thus, you can:

 Another key consideration is how much you will separate the effort to build and operate the primary care model from your core plan administration business model.
 The best option for efficiency and reduced disruption is to completely separate the two operationally, requiring you to effectively run two separate businesses.

 2. Do we have the budget to develop a care delivery system?